P4: Portfolio (due April 7)

 I already have a portfolio

-If you already have a portfolio we will need to know of its existence to avoid any potential plagiarism.
-Please email Andrew with a link to the existing portfolio by October 29.
+If you already have a portfolio we will need to know to avoid any potential plagiarism.
+Please email Andrew with a link to the existing portfolio by March 24.

-If you are happy with your existing portfolio and do not want to build a new one, you can organize with Andrew an alternative final project.
-This must be done before October 29.
+If you are happy with your existing portfolio and do not want to build a new one you can organize with Andrew an alternative final project.
+This will need to be done before March 24.

 Portfolio content requirements